09panesara/dissertation-implementation/README.md

-# Synthesis of emotion on Nao robot using machine learning on actors clips
+# Recognising emotion from actors walking using Hidden Markov Models